 The spread of food was vast and plentiful.
 Mashed potatoes with gravy.
 Chicken fried steaks with gravy too—a different kind, white and creamy with specks of black pepper.
 Cornbread.
 Macaroni and cheese.
 Cornmeal-crusted fried okra—completely new to me.
 Pasta salad—the kind I’d heard Americans liked to eat at summer picnics.
 Green beans and broccoli florets boiled until they were soft and silky.
 Fluffy dinner rolls.
 Pot roast.
 Buttered corn cobs.
 Liver with onions.
 Black-eyed peas.
 Collard greens.
 Fried converted rice.

 And the food here was cheap.
 For less than $10, I could have had anything I wanted, however much I wanted.
 Was it because when you got rid of the superfluous—the fluff—you were able to keep the costs down?
 My mind went back to the times my relatives treated me to expensive meals at fancy hotels prepared by famous American chefs who lived in or passed through Bangkok for special events.
 Were those meals a rip-off, a gimmick we were tricked into paying more for?
+But was the food good?
+Compared to what passed as American food in my hometown of Bangkok when I was growing up, it was excellent.

 Looking around, I saw folks wearing casual, comfortable clothes.
 Mothers.
 Babies.
 Strollers.
 Bibs.
 High chairs.
 Senior couples walking in, hand in hand.
 Little kids helping themselves to brownies; some flocking around the chocolate fountain.
 Most people looked like they lived in the neighborhood and had been coming here for years.
 Everybody seemed to know where to get their plates and silverware and which station to go to in order to get which dish.
 Everything and everyone brought to mind words like “local,” “real,” “authentic,” “unpretentious.”
 This place definitely wasn’t a tourist trap; if anything, it looked like the spiral-bound church cookbooks my mother had bought from her American friends’ yard sales coming to life.
 For me as a new international student, this was as close to experiencing real, down-home American cooking as I was ever going to get as that point and in the foreseeable future.